 Tourists may be exposed to scams and more serious criminal activity in Cambodia.
 A criminal ring operating in Cambodia, particularly in Phnom Penh, often use a friendly person to approach tourists and invite them to a private homeon various pretexts.
 Some tourists have been coerced into playing card games and have lost large amounts of money, or have been forced to withdraw money from an ATM or shop, often at gunpoint.
 Tourists should be wary of accepting invitations from strangers, including to visit private homes.

 Parties, including organised dance parties on islands off the coast of Sihanoukville and other locations, may place you at risk of sexual assault, death, arrest, robbery, injury and lost belongings, including travel documents.
 These islands are often isolated and access to medical or emergency assistance may be limited or non-existent.
 Boats ferrying tourists to islands have sunk.
 Remember that excessive consumption of alcohol may make you more vulnerable to violent crime, including robbery or assault.
 You should take appropriate precautions for your personal safety.
 See our Partying overseas page.
 Travellers should be aware that penalties for drug offences in Cambodia are severe and can include long jail sentences for possession of even small quantities of recreational drugs.

 Civil unrest/political tension

 Australians should avoid all political gatherings, protests and demonstrations as they may turn violent.
 Local police and security forces have responded with force on occasion, and may not distinguish between demonstrators and bystanders.
-Foreigners involved in anti-government protests may face arrest and deportation.
+Foreigners involved in protests and demonstrations may face arrest and deportation.
 You should monitor local media for information about protest locations.

 In Phnom Penh, possible sites for rallies include political party offices, the National Assembly building, the Prime Minister’s residence (by the Independence Monument), Wat Phnom, the Phnom Penh Municipal Government Office (also known as Phnom Penh City Hall, located on Monivong Boulevard, near Freedom Park), Phnom Penh Municipal Court and other government and military buildings or compounds.